 DGIS UNESCO-IHE Programmatic Cooperation

 DUPC is the programmatic cooperation between the Directorate-General for International Cooperation (DGIS) of the Dutch Ministry of Foreign Affairs and UNESCO-IHE, also called the DGIS UNESCO-IHE Programmatic Cooperation (DUPC).
-By the end of 2013, DUPC funded 102 activities, involving over 80 partner institutes from almost 40 developing countries and countries in transition and around 25 institutes from developed countries next to 15 from The Netherlands.
-The cooperation between DGIS and UNESCO-IHE is expected to be continued as DUPC2 for the period 2015 to 2019.
+By the end of 2014, DUPC funded 103 activities, involving over 85 partner institutes from almost 40 developing countries and countries in transition and around 30 institutes from developed countries, including at least 15 from The Netherlands.
+The cooperation between DGIS and UNESCO-IHE is continuing as DUPC2 for the period 2015 to 2019.

 The objective of DUPC2 is to achieve stronger tangible impacts on development challenges and obtain a more diversified funding by strengthening the capacity of UNESCO-IHE strategic partners in developing and transition countries to provide problem-oriented research and education relevant to environmental and water development challenges at different scales, stronger involvement of and sharing of knowledge with non-academic partners, and better facilitation of the internal learning process of best approaches of addressing water and development challenges through partnership building.